H-Elbez/H-Elbez/docs/Presentations/README.md

 My different presentations on different topics
 ---

-## How does it work ?
+## How does it work?
-Every folder represents a presentation in different topics, you will find all the content inside it.
+Every folder represents a presentation on different topics.
+You will find all the content inside.